syncfusion-content/maui-docs/MAUI/CircularProgressBar/Appearance.md

 ![.NET MAUI circular Progress Bar with color customization](images/appearance/color.png)

-N> Refer to our `.NET MAUI ProgressBar` feature tour page for its groundbreaking feature representations.
-Also explore our [.NET MAUI ProgressBar example](https://github.com/syncfusion/maui-demos/) that shows how to configure a ProgressBar in .NET MAUI.
+N> Refer to our `.NET MAUI SfCircularProgressBar` feature tour page for its groundbreaking feature representations.
+Also explore our [.NET MAUI SfCircularProgressBar example](https://github.com/syncfusion/maui-demos/) that shows how to configure a SfCircularProgressBar in .NET MAUI.